rrainey/dropkick/LOG-FORMAT.md

 A Dropkick log is a CSV text file.
 It is composed of [NMEA 0183](https://en.wikipedia.org/wiki/NMEA_0183) standard GPS records, or "sentences" using NMEA terminology, interspersed with the application-specific sentences described below.

- While the dropick box is turned on, a new log file will be created when the device detects that aircraft carrying the skydiver has taken off.
+ While the dropkick box is turned on, a new log file will be created when the device detects that aircraft carrying the skydiver has taken off.
 Logging continues until a short time after the jumper reaches the ground.

  ## Time bases